Noncommutative Iwasawa theory arising from Hecke algebras: -invariants and

 \subsection{Non-commutative Main conjecture}

-The noncommutative Main conjecture of Iwasawa theory predicts that there is an element in the group $\kone{\IIG_{\sS^*}}$ such that its image under the connecting homomorphism of $K$-theory gives rise to the class of the dual Selmer group.
-More precisely, consider the connecting homomorphism
+The noncommutative Main conjecture of Iwasawa theory predicts that there is an element in the group $\kone{\IIG_{\sS^*}}$ such that its image under the connecting homomorphism of $K$-theory gives rise to the class of the dual Selmer group. \begin{defn} Let $\II=\cO[[X_1,\cdots,X_r]]$, and $\mathbb{K}=K[[X_1,\cdots,X_r]]$, where $K$ is the quotient field of $\cO$.
+For any \textbf{\emph{finite}} group $\cG$, we consider the following groups (see \cite[Page 173]{ol}):